EmmaEwert/KITTY/docs/manual/tutorial.rst

 	// …

-To determine the direction the "Sign" should face, we need to know what ``transform`` is interacting with it.
-Depending on this direction, we select one of the four directional frames for our NPC "Sign".
+To determine the direction the "Sign" should face, we need to know what ``transform`` is interacting with it; a ``Transform`` parameter has been added to the ``Interact`` method.

+Depending on the direction, we select one of the four directional frames for our NPC "Sign".

 KITTY automatically adds a preconfigured ``Animator`` component to the automatic ``SpriteRenderer`` of every Tiled tile object that's based on an animated tile.